 mdciao.nomenclature.LabelerGPCR

-This is based on the awesome GPCRdb REST-API, and follows the different schemes provided there.
-These schemes can be:
+This is based on the awesome GPCRdb REST-API.

 • structure based schemes, available for all GPCR classes.
 You can use them by instantiating with “GPCRdb(A)”, “GPCRdb(B)” etc. The relevant references are: